Window to Chiang Mai Thailand

 Elephant Nature Park & Safari

 KM.10.
-Walk in price (410 Baht) includes one-hour show (show starts 10 A.M. only) one-hour elephant ride, buffet lunch, ox-cart ride and rafting trip on Mae Taeng River.
+Walk in price (410 THB) includes one-hour show (show starts 10 A.M. only) one-hour elephant ride, buffet lunch, ox-cart ride and rafting trip on Mae Taeng River.

 Mae Taman Rafting